A NoPI object is a table or join index that does not have a primary index or a primary AMP index and always has a table kind of MULTISET.

-The chief purpose of nonpartitioned NoPI tables is as staging tables.
+The chief purpose of nonpartitioned NoPI tables is as staging or sandbox tables.
 FastLoad can efficiently load data into empty nonpartitioned NoPI staging tables because NoPI tables do not have the overhead of row distribution among the AMPs and sorting the rows on the AMPs by rowhash.

 Nonpartitioned NoPI tables are also critical to support Extended MultiLoad Protocol (MLOADX).
 A nonpartitioned NoPI staging table is used for each MLOADX job.

 The optimal method of loading rows into any type of column-partitioned table from an external client is to use FastLoad to insert the rows into a staging table, then use an INSERT ...
 SELECT request to load the rows from the source staging table into the column-partitioned target table.

 You can also use Teradata Parallel Data Pump array INSERT operations to load rows into a column-partitioned table.